rob-myers/rob-myers.github.io/README.md

 - fix TermService.src in case of `echo foo & echo bar` and `{ echo foo & }`
 - fix pasting
 - .history device exists, receives src, and can `cat` it
+- use a "history device" which reads like .history and keeps track
+- only accept key Ctrl+C while awaiting prompt

 ## Bash example